rohansh-tty/Kcet_Frontend/README.md

 ## Tech Stack

 I wanted to keep tech-stack simple, as I wanted to focus more on improving PDF table parsing.
-The app frontend is built using React + Primereact and the backend is running onFrappe connected to MariaDB, hosted on DigitalOcean.
+I have used Vercel and DigitalOcean for my deployments

+- **Frontend**: Vite, React, Tailwind, Primereact and React Router
+- **Backend**: Python, Frappe, Redis, MariaDB

 ## Solution

 Now I started with tabula-py, but it missed a lot of rows.
-For starters, it had issues where for a single row that has let's say 20 columns, 4 column’s data will be in 1 row, then some x columns data will be in 2 rows, and so on.
+For starters, it had issues where for a single row that has 20 columns, 4 columns data will be in 1 row, then some x columns data will be in 2 rows, and so on.
 No pattern, pure randomness.
 Tried writing a logic for it, but also explored other alternatives simultaneously.

 ![Single Cell Value Aggregation problem](https://drive.google.com/uc?id=1NQh2PpMGDsVS1YS-OuwFWzpQHajCVD7b)
 ![More such problems](https://drive.google.com/uc?id=1xwZqn3xA10RTZO7yppec49gctTHzsfjo)